 With full tanks, we headed off up the path!

 It takes about 10~15 minutes to climb the stairs leading to the top of the crater (depending on how many times you stop to take pictures).
 The views waiting for you at the top are well worth the sweat!

-A fairly wide rocky path runs its way around the entire circumference of the crater (takes about 1 hour to complete if you don’t stop), with dynamic views of the crater, backdrop of the Azuma mountain ranges and panoramic views over Fukushima City.
-Of course, being 1700m above sea level, the weather is quite changeable (bring a jacket/windbreak – I failed here!) and visibility can be affected.
+A fairly wide rocky path runs its way around the entire circumference of the crater (takes about 1 hour to complete if you don’t stop), with dynamic views of the crater, backdrop of the Azuma mountain range and panoramic views over Fukushima City.
+Of course, being 1700m above sea level, the weather is quite changeable (bring a jacket/windbreaker – I failed here!) and visibility can be affected.
 We were lucky to visit on a relatively sunny day, however much of the view of Fukushima was covered by a thick layer of mountain mist!
 It was kind of magical to walk through it though, with the sun poking its rays through every now and then to reveal a different view (and remind us of the drop below!).

 Steam from distant hot-springs in the Azuma mountain range.

 Fukushima City briefly says hi before the mist rolls in…